-To help ensure research participants have all the information they need to make an informed decision about the use of their data we have developed the below GDPR template that we recommend sponsors use.
+To help ensure research participants have all the information they need to make an informed decision about the use of their data, we have developed the below GDPR template that we expect sponsors to use.

-From 1 April 2025 any new research applications submitted via IRAS from the 1 April 2025 you will be expected to either:
+From 1 April 2025, for any new research applications submitted via IRAS you will be expected to either:

 Instructions for use